Class Methods

 , if anything.
 Remember this is your validation about how the action is called, not pretty user-facing errors (there's a different pattern for that).

-In addition to the standard ActiveModel validations, we also support two additional custom validators:
+In addition to the standard ActiveModel validations, we also support three additional custom validators:

 type: Foo